 Everyone who makes putz houses or glitter houses is faced with one particular challenge – cutting out windows and doors.
 If your house doesn’t light up you don’t have to worry about it too much.
 But if you want windows that let the light shine through, you have to make interior cuts on your house.
-So this post has tips on how to make Putz house windows, specifically how to cut them out.
+So this post has tips on how to make Putz house windows, specifically how to cut them out when you cut them by hand (meaning without an automatic cutting machine like a Cricut or a Silhouette).

 Mark the location of windows and doors with a custom template